MaikoVDV/informatica-php-game/README.md

 Credentials for the database are stored in `.env`, but that file isn't included in this repository for security reasons.

 If you want a more in-depth look at the code, I've included some comments to get a rough idea of whats happening.
 But again, this project is quite disorganised, so I'm limited in the clarity I can provide.

-### Things learned
-* Server-Sent Events
-  Basically a one-way connection to stream data from the server to a client.
-Used for lists of users in the lobby and the game
-* SQL queries, tables and constraints
-  This was my first time working with SQL, so I learned the basics of all the things.
-  Mainly how to connect different tables with foreign keys.
-* Literally just PHP
-  Again, this was my first PHP project, so I learned a lot.
-I've done some stuff with server-side rendering before, so I was familiar with the concept, but that was with a JavaScript framework, not with PHP.
-* Webhosting is painful
-  I tried using infinity free, but apparently they block Server-Sent Events, so now the multiplayer is broken and my presentation probably wont be as good. :(